ManokHub

 Fighting Style

 Greys are well-rounded fighters.
-Magaling sila sa cutting, may decent na power, at consistent ang performance sa cockpit.
+They're good cutters with decent power and consistent performance in the cockpit.
 They're often used as cross material to improve other bloodlines.

 Strengths: Good cutters, consistent, versatile Weaknesses: Rarely dominant as pure; best used in crosses